🧘 Curs nou de Abheda Yoga

 Milarepa was born in 1052 in Tibet.

-Coming from a wealthy family, Milarepa, together with his sister and parents, enjoyed the admiration and respect of all who knew them.
-When his father, Mila-Dorje-Senge, became seriously ill, he called the whole family to make known his last wishes.
-He wanted his property and all property to be transferred to the care of his brother and sister until Milarepa grew up and married the girl with whom he had been betrothed since childhood.
+Coming from a wealthy family, Milarepa, along with her sister and parents, enjoyed the admiration and respect of all who knew them.
+When his father, Mila-Dorje-Senge became seriously ill, he called the entire family to make his last wishes known.
+He wanted his property and all property to be passed into the care of his brother and sister, until Milarepa grew up and married the girl to whom he had been engaged since childhood.
 According to the tradition of those times.

-After the death of the father, Milarepa’s aunt and uncle divided the entire fortune among themselves.
-Thus, stripping the widow and the two children of all rights.
+After her father’s death, Milarepa’s aunt and aunt and uncle divided the entire fortune between them.
+Thus, depriving the widow and the two children of all rights.

 They were thus forced to live in the most precarious conditions.
 They were offered very bad food and were sent to work in the fields.
-Over the years, their health has faltered and, of the village’s most beloved people, they have become the object of everyone’s mockery.
+Over the years their health has weakened and, from the most beloved people of the village, they have become the object of mockery of all.

-When Milarepa reached the age of 15, her mother put together everything she could obtain from her neighbors and prepared a feast, inviting all those who had been present at her husband’s death.
-She then reminded her husband’s sister and brother that they had been asked to take care of the fortune for a time.
-But now that Milarepa has become a major, the property and the entire estate must be repaid.
+When Milarepa reached the age of 15, her mother gathered everything she could get from the neighbors and prepared a feast, inviting everyone who had been present at her husband’s death.
+She then reminded her husband’s sister and brother that they had been asked to take care of the fortune for a while.
+But now, because Milarepa has come of age, the property and the entire fortune must be returned.
 But the Avar relatives claimed that they had been the first owners, that they had in fact lent their brother the entire fortune.
 And so Milarepa’s family had no rights.
-Moreover, on this occasion they were driven out of the house where they had lived all their lives.
-To take revenge on those who had ruined his life, my mother sent Milarepa to learn black magic from a famous sorcerer, threatening him that otherwise he would kill himself.
+Moreover, on this occasion they were expelled from the house where they had lived all their lives.
+To take revenge on those who had ruined her life, her mother sent Milarepa to learn black magic from a notorious sorcerer, threatening him that she would commit suicide otherwise.

 Milarepa spent almost a year studying black magic rituals

 He learned this from a magician.
-At the end of the year, he told him about his mother’s desire for revenge.
-And she asked him to offer him the initiation into a ritual through which he could fulfill this desire.
+At the end of the year, she told him about his mother’s desire for revenge.
+And he asked him to offer him initiation into a ritual through which he could fulfill this desire.
 With the help of the magician, he put into practice this ritual for 14 days.
-After which the tutelary deities appeared to him in a vision by offering him the bloodied hearts and heads of 35 of his relatives, except for two (even his uncle and aunt).
-Milarepa’s spell manifested itself at a relative’s wedding when, due to a diversion created outside, the horses in front of the house began to hit the walls very hard, until the house collapsed with a terrible noise, causing the death of all present.
+After that, the tutelary deities appeared to him in a vision offering him the bloody hearts and heads of 35 of his relatives, minus two (even his uncle and aunt).
+Milarepa’s spell manifested itself at a relative’s wedding when, due to a diversion created outside, the horses in front of the house began to hit the walls very hard, until the house collapsed with a terrible noise, causing the death of all those present.

-In order for the relatives of those killed not to seek revenge, Milarepa performed another warning ritual, in which he caused a heavy rain accompanied by hail to destroy the entire harvest of his enemies.
+In order for the relatives of those killed not to seek revenge in their turn, Milarepa performed another warning ritual, by which he caused a heavy rain accompanied by hail to destroy the entire harvest of his enemies.

 The magician praised his disciple, who had thus acquired the reputation of a fearsome sorcerer.

-When his mother learned of the disasters, she was gripped by cruel joy, telling everyone what happiness her son had given her, causing the death and destruction of those she despised so much.
-However, Milarepa deeply regretted all the deeds that his mother had forced him to commit, being determined to give up any new evil action and, implicitly, the black magic.
+When his mother learned of the disasters that had occurred, she was overcome with cruel joy, telling everyone what happiness her son had given her, causing the death and destruction of those she despised so much.
+However, Milarepa deeply regretted all the deeds that his mother had forced him to commit, being determined to give up any new evil deeds and, implicitly, black magic.

-Milarepa went in search of a master to give him the true teaching, thepath to spiritual perfection
+Milarepa went in search of a master who would offer her the true teaching, the path to spiritual perfection

 He was directed to the great yogi known as Marpa the Translator.
 He was famous for his travels to India, from where he brought the sacred teachings to Tibet and had been initiated by the famous yogi Naropa.